-case study: organizational health assessment
+case study: organization health assessment

-Conducting Organization Health Assessment Across an Organization to Streamline Operations
+Conducting Organization Health Assessment to Streamline Operations

 Many organizations struggle with roles and responsibilities clarity and misalignment of role and skillset.
 This can lead to a workforce that lacks motivation, innovation, and/or collaboration; reducing staff morale and a mistrust of leadership.
 Organizations can also struggle with inconsistent, inefficient, and/or redundant processes and antiquated or unsupported tools.
-An Organizational Health Assessment (OHA) is the recommended industry-leading methodology to take an in-depth look across your organization, engage your staff, collect data, and deliver fact-based recommendations to address organizational challenges.
-M2’s proven OHA methodology has been leveraged by many of our clients to improve operational effectiveness and team cohesiveness.
+An Organization Health Assessment (OHA) is the recommended industry-leading methodology to take an in-depth look across your organization, engage your staff, collect data, and deliver fact-based recommendations to address organizational challenges.
+M2’s proven OHA methodology has been leveraged by many of our clients to improve operational effectiveness and culture.

 What M2 Did

 M2’s client, a large Federal Agencies with offices and a workforce throughout the country struggled with many challenges, leveraged our support and methodology to conduct an OHA across seven of its offices to identify strengths, weaknesses, and areas of improvement across six health components (people, mission, environment, organization, tools, and process).
 Using M2’s four phase process, we conducted interviews, surveys, and focus groups; analyzed the data and conducted a workload analysis, identified areas for operational improvements, developed detailed strategic roadmaps, and worked with the organization to implement the approved recommendations.